ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 ## Features

-- **Automated Evaluation**: JudgeIt automates batch evaluation processes, resulting in more efficient evaluation compared to human testers.
+JudgeIt automates evaluation processes so that it can be run in batch mode and over thousands of Q&A pairs, resulting in more efficient evaluation compared to human testers.
-- **Multi-Pipeline Support**: Evaluate different types of LLM pipelines including:
+- **Multi-Pipeline Support**: Evaluate different types of GenAI pipelines including:
-  - **RAG**: evaluate generated text against golden text
+  - **RAG**: evaluate LLM generated text against golden text /expected text
   - **Multi-turn query rewritings**: evaluate rewritten queries given a multi-turn conversation
 - **Customization**: Configure the evaluation process with your datasets, LLM models, and specific parameters.
+- **Embeddable**: Easily embed framework in your env either as python based job or consume as user application
+- **Run-Anywhere**: Open architecture to deploy anywhere, be it on Cloud, Hybrid Cloud or On-prem in airgap env.
+- **Expandable**: Preset for Llama models and IBM watsonx platform and open source which can be easily extended to any model from HuggingFace.

 ## Reliability Metrics

-To ensure reliability, JudgeIt has been tested against human evaluation for each RAG pipeline that it offers a judge for.
-For RAG evaluation, this process involved building a dataset of user queries, golden answers, RAG answers, and human evaluations of the similarity between the RAG and golden answers.
+To ensure reliability, JudgeIt has been battle tested numerous times against human evaluation for each RAG pipeline that it offers a judge for.
+For RAG evaluation, this process involved building a dataset of user queries, with thoussands of Q&A pairs of golden answers, RAG answers, and human evaluations of the similarity between the RAG and golden answers.
 Using Meta’s Llama-3–70b as an LLM Judge, JudgeIt was able to achieve the following accuracy metrics across different RAG pipeline evaluations compared to human evaluations.

 ![RAG Reliability scores](/images/RAG-reliability-testing.png)